SamirXR/KandinskyV2.2-Discord/README.md

 Kandinsky-V2 on Discord and Unlimited For Free!!

-Join [Discord](https://discord.gg/P9gGZaXWGR) for any Assist/Issues
+Join [Discord Server](https://discord.gg/P9gGZaXWGR) for any Assist/Issues

 # Prerequisites